 - New bookcases

 Find out which Reach Out and Read Illinois program site is in need of your donations by connecting with Illinois Director.

 Host A Book Drive

-Everyone knows how expensive high-quality children’s books can be.
+High-quality children’s books are expensive.
 That’s why community book drives are an important source of support for Reach Out and Read programs in Illinois.